Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

-A subgroup $H \subseteq G$ is called \emph{$G$-completely reducible} ($G$-cr) if, whenever $H$ is contained in a parabolic subgroup $P$ of $G$, there exists a Levi factor $L$ of $P$ with $H \subseteq L$.
-We call $H$ \emph{$G$-irreducible} ($G$-irr) if $H$ is contained in no proper parabolic subgroup of $G$; it is \emph{$G$-reducible} if it is not $G$-irr.
+A subgroup $H$ of $G$ is called \emph{$G$-completely reducible} ($G$-cr) if, whenever $H$ is contained in a parabolic subgroup $P$ of $G$, there exists a Levi subgroup $L$ of $P$ with $H \subseteq L$.
+Similarly, $H$ is called \emph{$G$-irreducible} ($G$-irr) if $H$ is contained in no proper parabolic subgroup of $G$; it is \emph{$G$-reducible} if it is not $G$-irr.
 Lastly $H$ is \emph{$G$-indecomposable} if $H$ is in no proper Levi subgroup of $G$ and \emph{$G$-decomposable} otherwise. \end{defn}

-\begin{remark}If $H$ is any subgroup of $G$, not necessarily closed, then $H$ and its Zariski closure are contained in precisely the same Zariski-closed subgroups of $G$, in particular, the same parabolic subgroups and Levi factors thereof.
-Therefore $H$ is $G$-cr if and only if its Zariski closure is; thus it does us no harm to work only with closed subgroups.\end{remark}
+\begin{remarks} \leavevmode \begin{enumerate} \item An abstract subgroup $H$ of $G$ and its Zariski closure are contained in precisely the same closed subgroups of $G$, in particular, the same parabolic subgroups and Levi subgroups thereof.
+Therefore $H$ is $G$-cr if and only if its Zariski closure is, so it does no harm to work only with closed subgroups. \item For disconnected groups $G$, one can define \emph{R-parabolic} and \emph{R-Levi} subgroups of $G$ in terms of limits of certain morphisms.
+These coincide with parabolic and Levi subgroups when $G$ is connected, hence $G$-complete reducibility and many results here generalise to disconnected groups.
+A full discussion is beyond the scope of this article; we direct the reader to \cite[\S 6]{MR2178661} for a thorough overview. \end{enumerate} \end{remarks}

 Many general results in the representation theory of groups can be viewed as cases of statements about $G$-complete reducibility, when $G$ is specialised to $\GL(V)$.
 We now collect some of these.